Sponsored by KOHO

 ❌ A hard credit check

 ❌ Fees, other than the payment(s)

 ❌ A rejected application, because approval is guaranteed

 ❌ A commitment, because you cancel anytime

-KOHO automatically deducts $7 from your account each month for six months and reports it to the credit bureaus.
-If you don’t want the hassle of budgeting a monthly payment, you can opt for a one-time upfront payment of $42, the equivalent of $7 x six months.
+KOHO automatically deducts $5 to $10 from your account each month for six months and reports it to the credit bureaus.

 Each on-time payment boosts your credit score month over month, assuming you pay all your other debt obligations on time and don’t apply for a bunch of new credit.
 Plus, you get a free in-app credit score update every month.
 Watching your credit score go up without lifting a finger is kind of sexy, but I’m a sucker for the path of least resistance.